flipt-io/flipt-openfeature-provider-go/README.md

 ## Configuration

-The Flipt provider allows you communicate with Flipt over either HTTP(S) or GRPC, depending on the address provided.
+The Flipt provider allows you to communicate with Flipt over either HTTP(S) or GRPC, depending on the address provided.

 ### HTTP(S)